-The Teaching Staff
+The Teaching Staff - Elementary and Middle Years

 Our staff is highly qualified.
-Each of our teachers brings a wealth of education, experience, knowledge, and dedication to our school, enriching the learning environment for children and families.
+Each of the teachers brings a wealth of education, experience, knowledge, and dedication to our school, enriching the learning environment for the children (and for parents, too).

-In addition to all teachers being BC certified, classroom teachers have been trained in the Montessori philosophy and method through internationally recognized programs, such as those offered by the American Montessori Society, Association Montessori Internationale, and/or the Association of Progressive Montessorians.
+In addition to all teachers being B.C. certified, classroom teachers have been trained in the Montessori philosophy and method through internationally recognized programs such as those offered by the American Montessori Society, Association Montessori Internationale, and/or the Association of Progressive Montessorians.